Caucasus Mountain Forum 2019

 The Second Caucasus Mountain Forum follows in the footsteps of CMF 2016 in serving as a crucial opportunity for constructive interaction between scientists, governmental experts, and practitioners; debate on opportunities and challenges; and contributions to the improved coordination of sustainable development in the Caucasus region.

-One of the main goals of the Caucasus Mountain Forum 2018, organized under the heading ”The Caucasus Research Agenda – a Key to Sustainable Regional Development” on 30 October – 2 November 2018 in Ankara, Turkey, is to formally approve the Caucasus Research Agenda.
+One of the main goals of the Caucasus Mountain Forum 2019, organized under the heading ”The Caucasus Research Agenda – a Key to Sustainable Regional Development” in Spring 2019 in Ankara, Turkey, is to formally approve the Caucasus Research Agenda.
 Accordingly, this year’s CMF theme encompasses the subject areas covered in the Research Agenda, with a focus on identifying the current state of knowledge in the Caucasus region, key challenges and opportunities, and priority gaps for scientific research and development.

 The specific objectives of the Caucasus Mountain Forum are to: